metamn/react/content/blog/react-follows-the-functional-reactive-programming-paradigm/index.md

 ---
-title: 'React is functional and reactive'
+title: 'React follows the functional reactive programming paradigm'
 date: '2019-10-01'
 ---

-React follows the functional reactive programming paradigm.
 That's a shift from the old proactive, imperative approach.

 <!--more-->